templeman/templeman.io/content/note/awesome-ipsum.md

 tags = [ "GitHub", "open source" ]
 +++

-In the 1500's, an anonymous printer co-opted a body of text and scrambled it to make a type specimen book.
-Eventually the passage that we now recognize as Lorem Ipsum grew into the de facto standard for filler text used by typesetters and designers the world over.
+In the 1500s, an anonymous printer co-opted a body of text and scrambled it to make a type specimen book.
+Eventually the passage that we now recognize as [Lorem Ipsum](https://www.lipsum.com/) grew into the de facto standard for filler text used by typesetters and designers the world over.

 In the past decade, filler text has undergone somewhat of a renaissance.
 Back in 2011 we got [Bacon Ipsum](https://baconipsum.com/), which showed the world